 January 31, 2022

 Millions of developers program in Java.
 Numerous ingenious and influential apps are written in Java and are currently being used by a large number of users.
-Java completed 26 years of its existence.
+Java has completed 26 years of its existence.
 Still, its relevance for modern enterprises and modern applications remains the same.

-While Java has a rich history of creating web, desktop, and mobile applications, it also counts as a strong player in the recent innovations in modernized application development such as microservices, containers, CI/CD, cloud, and IoT.
+While Java has a rich history of creating web, desktop, and mobile applications, it also counts as a strong player in the recent innovations in modernized application development, such as microservices, containers, CI/CD, cloud, and IoT.

 IDE stands for the Integrated Development Environment.